notafishaxolotl/nixos/README.md

 ## Quick notes & warnings

-- This repo contains a lot of different configurations I've tried, so be selective when copying or enabling packages/modules — only enable what you actually want to use.
+- This repo contains a lot of different configurations I've tried, so be selective when copying/enabling packages/modules — only enable what you actually want to use.
 - Make sure your `home.stateVersion` / `system.stateVersion` match your system original's before switching configurations.
 Mismatched state versions may cause issues.
 - Environment modules (in the repo) are useful, trust me — they show what each environment contains.